AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.md

 Let's unpack this query, based on the three pieces comprising the recursion:

-1. We start off with the Anchor, filtering to the user we'd like to track his funds, returing one row.
+1. We start off with the *Anchor*, filtering to the user we'd like to track his funds, returing one row.
 I also added a column *Iteration* as (a) a way to understand how many hops we did and (b) as a component for later terminating the recursion.

-2. Our second part is the recursive member, where we're referencing the CTE we previously created (with the anchor).
+2. Our second part is the *recursive member*, where we're referencing the CTE we previously created (with the anchor).
 What comes next is a `JOIN` of the recursive member on the original payments table. **The key part is joining that who was a receiver with the original payments now as a payer.**
-    If in our anchor section (the first select statement) we got Bob -\> Dan, our second iteration of the recursion now takes Dan and `JOIN`s anyone he sent funds to, so Dan -\> Joe.
+    <br>If in our anchor section (the first select statement) we got Bob -\> Dan, our second iteration of the recursion now takes Dan and `JOIN`s anyone he sent funds to, so Dan -\> Joe.
 This repeates until the recursion ends, every time UNIONing the previous rows on to the next; **think of stacking each recursion output on top of the next, where the last iteration is now the table for the next step in the recursion.**
-    We can see that the recursive member here mainly plays a role in helping us identifying the next payer for whom we'd like to pull users he sent funds to.
-All the information added is just from the payments table, the recursion helps us iterate across the network.
+    <br>We can see that the recursive member mainly plays a role in helping us identifying the next payer for whom we'd like to pull users he sent funds to.
+All the information added is just from the payments table!
+The recursion helps us iterate across the network.
-    I also added a Non-Equi Join operator so that we only take payments that *occurred after* the user received his funds.
+    <br>I also added a Non-Equi Join operator so that we only take payments that *occurred after* the user received his funds.
 Though not sure how critical it is, you can read more on that below in the cons section.

 3.  **Our third part, the termination condition, enables us to break out of the recursion once we reached 5 iterations.** I would start with a low number and increase if needed.